 - Binning - aggregates points in a rectangular or hexagonal grid.

-Drill down hierarchies can be visualized in 2 ways.
-If the data in the different levels is of same kind (like all are areas) and should be visualized in the same way, a single layer can be used.
+Drill-down hierarchies can be visualized in two ways.
+If the data in the different levels is of same kind (for example, if all are areas) and should be visualized in the same way, a single layer can be used.

 Use the drill-down as dimension and add measures as usual.
 The dimension can be a location id, geometry or just an id.
 When selecting a single object (in the map or outside the map) the next level will be displayed automatically.

 If you want to display different drill-down levels differently, you can restrict a layer to be displayed in just some levels.
 Write the levels you want the layer to be displayed, separated with commas, in Layer Options->Restrict Drill Down.
 The drill-down must be the dimension.
 Then add other layers that are restricted to other drill-down levels.

 Binning - visualize large point datasets